Turkey court gives Ferguson time to settle -media

-Ferguson had posed as a charitable donor to visit centers for mentally handicapped children in Turkey and Romania, followed by hidden cameras, to highlight poor conditions.
+Ferguson had posed as a charitable donor to visit centres for mentally handicapped children in Turkey and Romania, followed by hidden cameras, to highlight poor conditions.

 The documentary, made in 2008 by the British channel ITV, reported cases of children being tied to beds and disabled children being neglected by overworked staff.